 On a bench behind Branch Boy, a six-inch-tall, stick-limbed chrome gnome on a plinth looks like a left-behind award for Best Mythological Creature.
 Elsewhere on Kauppakatu Street, bronze rye bread dangles from a lamppost and abandoned bronze shoes lie like litter under a bench.

-These strangely entertaining sculptures are the work of Finnish artist Pekka Kauhasen.
+These strangely entertaining sculptures are the work of Finnish artist Pekka Kauhanen.
 Erected in 2013 following the pedestrianization of Kauppakatu, a thoroughfare leading from Finland’s largest city square, the sculptures are intended to be humorous nods to the woodland legends of Savonian mythology.
 Branch Boy himself bears his bough-like appendages in reference to Kuopio’s intimate connection with the woody wilderness on its doorstep.

 Know Before You Go

 Branch Boy is situated on the corner of Kauppakatu, and Kuopio's Market Place, close to the pretty market hall.
 To find the goddesses, follow his gaze.
 The coordinates given are for Branch Boy himself; the other sculptures are to be hunted along the pedestrianised length of Kauppakatu.